Chapter 6 Cancer genomics and epidemiology

 6.2.2 Hong Kong population

-You are aware that generally cancer is disease that affects the elderly more than the young.
-You decide to first take a closer look at the structure of the population of Hong Kong.
+You are aware that, generally, cancer is a disease that affects the elderly more than the young.
+You decide first to take a closer look at the structure of the population of Hong Kong.

 Discussion points: